zenorocha/wedocs/intro/custom-domains.md

 A root domain is the highest level of hierarchy for the website you control, ex: `mydomain.com`.
 When you register a domain name, you are registering a root domain.
 This means you have the access to create subdomains and file structures all branching from that root domain.

-If your DNS provider allows you to use CNAME for root domains, you just need to Point the ALIAS entry for your root domain as described below:
+If your DNS provider allows you to either use CNAME or ALIAS records for root domains, you just need to point the CNAME/ALIAS entry for your root domain as described below:

 <table class="table">
   <tr>